hu-qing-hua/hu-qing-hua.github.io/_posts/2024-08-19-Standard-C++-Programming-Learning-Notes.markdown.md

 <mark>Standardization:</mark>

-Typically, containers export some standard, basic functionality.
+Typically, containers export some standard, basic functionality.<br>
-● Allow you to store multiple objects (though all of the same type) ● Allow access to the collection through some (perhaps limited) way
+● Allow you to store multiple objects (though all of the same type)<br>
+● Allow access to the collection through some (perhaps limited) way<br>
-               ○ Maybe allow iteration(迭代) through all of the objects ● May allow editing/deletion
+               ○ Maybe allow iteration(迭代) through all of the objects<br>
+● May allow editing/deletion

 there are two types of containers:

 <font color=red>Sequence</font>:

-● Containers that can be accessed sequentially
+● Containers that can be accessed sequentially<br>
 ● Anything with an inherent order goes here!

 Sequence containers are for when you need to enforce some order on your information!

-<font color=blue>Associative</font>
+<font color=blue>Associative</font><br>
-● Containers that don’t necessarily have a sequential order ● More easily searched
+● Containers that don’t necessarily have a sequential order<br>
+● More easily searched<br>
 ● Maps and sets go here!

 | container                             | principle                                                       | characteristic                                                                                                                                                           | type of Interator |